BASILAHAMED/visual-comparison/README.md

 *   [Demo](#demo)

 ## About
-Developed with Python - Opencv Library that compares two images with the same sizes and shows the differences visually by drawing rectangles.
-Some parts of the image can be excluded from the comparison.
-Can be used for automation QA tests.
+Developed in Python utilizing the OpenCV library, this program compares two images of identical sizes, visually highlighting their differences by drawing red rectangles.
+Offering flexibility for various automation Quality Assurance (QA) tests, especially visual regression testing.

+**Key Features:**

-*   Implementation is using only standard core python language and specific modules.
+* Utilizes standard Python language and specific modules for implementation.

-*   The output of the comparison is a copy of `actual` images.
-The differences are outlined with red rectangles as shown below.
+* Generates an output comprising copies of the 'actual' images, with discrepancies delineated by red rectangles.
+* This tool serves as a valuable asset for automated visual regression testing, facilitating precise visual comparisons to ensure the integrity and accuracy of image-based applications.

 ## Release Notes